Categories:

 Overcoming a global pandemic is a once-in-a-generation challenge.
 It requires leadership at the macro level from government bodies and agencies like the World Health Organization.
 But that alone isn’t enough.
 It also necessitates a community-wide effort at the micro level.
 This includes schools, local businesses, and volunteers.

-As a home care provider to seniors, The CareSide is on the ground floor of this initiative.
+As a home care provider to seniors, The CareSide is at the forefront of this initiative.
 We have been intimately involved in caring for some of Australia’s most vulnerable people throughout the pandemic.

 We conducted this survey to learn more about the obstacles the country faces during the rollout of the vaccines so we can better serve our clients and support our local communities.
 We play a role in educating individuals as they make critical healthcare decisions.